LattePandaTeam/Docs/docs/content/mu_edition/hsio_multiplexing.md

 2. **Re-flash** the updated firmware into the LattePanda Mu module (or flash chip on the carrier board).
 3. Then **reboot** the LattePanda module for the changes to take effect.

+> 💡**Example**
+>
+> Customized BIOS firmware is required for any HSIO or PCIe bifurcation configuration changes.
+The list below provides a few common examples.
+>
+> - Configure HSIO 2 to USB 3.2, or configure HSIO 3 to USB 3.2
+> - Configure aggregation of HSIO 2 and HSIO 3 to PCIe x2
+> - Split PCIe x4 into two PCIe x2 or four PCIe x1 on HSIO 8–HSIO 11

 ##  PCIe Clock Distribution & Expansion

 The LattePanda Mu compute module exposes 5 independent PCIe REFCLKs(Reference Clocks).